 In this circumstance Mrs A has the dual grief of losing her husband and now having to pay off a mortgage that she no longer has the money for.

 So, as well as losing her husband Mrs A is now in a situation where she and the children are going to be homeless because they cannot cover the debt left behind.

 At this stage it must be pointed out that debts are not passed onto your next of kin.
 The only time a person would be lumbered with your debts on death is if they held the debt with you on a joint basis like in the example above.

 This doesn’t mean that debts go away though.
 In fact it can mean that your next of kin has a lengthy wait before they can take control of your assets.

-The probate office will set out the terms for how your assets will be distributed and the executor must obtain a grant from the office before they can start to look into financial areas such as bank or savings accounts.
+The probate office will set out the terms for how your assets will be distributed and the executor must obtain a grant from the office before they can start to search into financial areas such as bank or savings accounts.